 Employers that choose to offer a vaccine program should be prepared to respond to employees with exemptions:

 Employers should consider whether vaccination programs fit into their return-to-work and any workplace vaccination plans.
-After employees are fully vaccinated, they may be able to start doing some things they had stopped doing because of the pandemic.
+After employees are fully vaccinated, are able to start doing some things similar before pandemic.
 However, even after employees receive a COVID-19 vaccine, they may still need to continue to take steps to protect themselves and others in work settings.

 For more information about eligibility to host a workplace vaccination program, check with your local health officials.
 Employers can also review CDC resources with up-to-date information regarding workplace vaccination programs.